Section 6: Fluids: Behaviors of Liquids and Gases

 When scientists began studying gases, they found that all gases behaved similarly when certain conditions were changed.
-A Greek mathematician named Archimedes discovered that the buoyant force on an object in a fluid is equal to the weight of fluid that is displaced by the object.
-So, if the fluid is equal to the weight of the object, then it floats.
-If the buoyant force of the fluid is less than the weight of the object, then the object will sink.
+A Greek mathematician named Archimedes discovered that the buoyant force on an object in a fluid is equal to the weight of fluid displaced by the object.
+So, if the fluid is equal to the object’s weight, then it floats.
+If the buoyant force of the fluid is less than the object’s weight, then the object will sink.
 A boat displaces enough water to equal the weight of the boat; therefore, it floats.
-This became known as Archimedes principle.
+This became known as Archimedes’ principle.

 When you are underwater, you can feel the pressure, or the force that is exerted, of the water around you.
 A French scientist named Blaise Pascal developed Pascal’s principle, which states that the pressure applied to a fluid is transmitted unchanged throughout the fluid.
 This can be seen in the squeezing of the end of a tube of toothpaste.
 The pressure was transmitted through the fluid toothpaste when squeezed.